wandb/wandb/experimental/client-csharp/README.md

 - **Session Management**: Initialize and manage sessions using the `Session` class.
 - **Run Tracking**: Start, resume, and finish runs with the `Run` class.
-- **Configuration Management**: Define and update configurations during a run.
+- **Configuration Management**: Update configurations during a run.
 - **Metric Logging**: Define metrics with custom summary statistics and log data points.
 - **Resume Functionality**: Resume previous runs and continue logging data.